krishnak98/jotpsych-fullstack-swe-challenge/notes.md

 Improvements to be done:
 1. Fix CORS issue in /upload
 2. Add a token blacklist on the backend?
 (Need to read more about this)
+3. Improve error messages when register and login fail